zhao-18/RecipeBook/README.md

 # RecipeBook
- Recipe book about MugMeals for my dear brother in law Luke.
+ Recipe book about MugMeals for Luke.

 # Compiling
  You will need to have Lualatex installed on your machine in order to compile.
 (On my machine, I installed TeXLive and Lualatex came with it.)